|

 and Sihlbrugg, and a mountain line to Uetliberg.
 The combined section

-to Zürich Central Station has two overhead wire systems, the DC one is
+to Zürich Central Station used to have two overhead wire systems, the DC one was

 located on one side.
-So the DC EMUs have off-centre pantographs!
+So the DC-only EMUs had off-centre pantographs!

 Website: http://www.szu.ch/